 The regime is a policy-based instrument (the Ineligibility and Suspension Policy).
 It is enforced through corresponding contractual clauses (that incorporate the policy by reference) and is administered by Public Services and Procurement Canada (PSPC).

-After introducing the government-wide Integrity Regime over two years ago, it is useful to review whether it is achieving its objectives and whether it is efficient in doing so.
-Within the context of the government's procurement modernization initiative, this assessment is an opportunity to consider how the regime addresses new trends and risks in a constantly changing marketplace.
+After introducing the government-wide Integrity Regime over two years ago, it was useful to review whether it is achieving its objectives and whether it is efficient in doing so.
+Within the context of the government's procurement modernization initiative, this assessment was an opportunity to consider how the regime addresses new trends and risks in a constantly changing marketplace.

 The Integrity Regime is designed to ensure that the government does business with ethical suppliers and incents further efforts by suppliers to ensure strong ethics and effective compliance frameworks.

-The Government of Canada is looking for feedback from Canadians and all interested parties, including, but not limited to:
+The Government of Canada sought feedback from Canadians and all interested parties, including, but not limited to:

 - industry associations

 - current and potential suppliers to the Government of Canada

 - professional organizations

 - non-governmental organizations

 A discussion guide was prepared for interested parties to review and comment on.
 The federal government sought stakeholder views on topics that would help frame possible enhancements to the Integrity Regime.